 There are no site allocations or planning permissions pending on the site.
+National Planning Policy Framework: Local Green Space criteria

 It sits very close to the King George housing estate, surrounded by housing and as such is very accessible and well-used.
 There are four entrances: N, NE, S and W.